 Step Three: If the decision in Step Two is not accepted by the grievant, the grievant shall have 10 days from the receipt of the answer in Step Two to file an appeal with the Graduate School as described in Grievances and Appeals.

 Funding is not guaranteed and applicants should be prepared to fund their degree.
 The department awards a small number of research assistantships, teaching assistantships, project assistantships, and fellowships each year.
 All applications are automatically considered for department funding.
-Students in the online Power Engineering program are not permitted to accept assistantships.

 Graduate School Resources